In line with industry best practice, a series of studies has been commissioned into the environmental aspects of the proposed quarry extension.

 Water Flow to the Balland Stream

-The Balland Stream source flows from hillsides west of the quarry, whereas watercourses north of the quarry and from Waye Plantation and the west side of Alston Wood drain through the quarry.
+The Balland Stream source flows from hillsides north west of the quarry at Lower Brownswell and north of the quarry from Waye Plantation and the west side of Alston Wood.
+The spring flows join to flow via a culvert under the quarry’s existing spoil tip and then in open channel around the west side of the quarry.

-Inflow including groundwater is stored in the quarry and pumped to the Ballard Stream.
+Inflows of water into the quarry, including groundwater, are stored in the quarry and pumped to the Balland Stream.
 This is authorised by the Environment Agency under a permit which limits the rate at which water can be discharged.
 The water storage helps to reduce flood risk in Ashburton.

-With the upgrade to the Waye Lane route in stage 0, there will be drainage improvements in the upper catchment of the Balland Stream which will provide increased attenuation and further reduce flood risk for Ashburton.
+With the construction of Waye Lane in stage 0, there will be drainage improvements in the upper catchment of the Balland Stream which will provide increased attenuation and further reduce flood risk for Ashburton.

-As the quarry area increases to the east there will be more water primarily due to rain falling on the enlarged quarry area, but the potential capacity for water storage will also increase and the rate at which water is discharged will remain carefully controlled by the pumping regime.
+As the quarry area increases to the east there will be more water to manage within the quarry, primarily due to rain falling on the enlarged quarry area, but also from groundwater inflow from further afield.
+However the capacity for water storage will also increase and the rate at which water is discharged will remain carefully controlled by the pumping regime and associated environmental permit for the water discharge activity.

 Water Flow to Kester Brook

 Springs north of Alston Farm and rainfall run-off from Alston Wood and Alston Farm flow south east across the farm fields.
-This water mainly infiltrates to ground, but can also drain under the A38 via a culvert at Alston Cross to flow into the Kester Brook.
+This unnamed watercourse, referred to as the Alston stream, mainly infiltrates to ground, but can also drain under the A38 via a culvert near Alston Cross to flow into the catchment of the Kester Brook.

-Springs and run-off east of Alston Farm, at Hooks Cross and the quarry extension area flow south adjacent to Caton Lane, and then north of Caton Farm to pass under the A38 via a large culvert east of Caton Cross to join Kester Brook.
+Springs and run-off east of the quarry extension at Alston Farm, from Hooks Cross and Little Barton Farm, flow south adjacent to Caton Lane, and then north of Caton Farm to pass under the A38 via a large cattle creep underpass east of Caton Cross to eventually join the Kester Brook.

-The impact due to the draw-down is not anticipated to be significant because:
+The effects from the quarry extension and deepening proposals are not anticipated to be significant because:

-- Local springs and abstractions to the north are recharged from higher land to the north.
+- Local springs and abstractions to the north and south are recharged from higher land to the north or south.

 - The water which flows into the quarry will continue to be pumped to the Balland Stream.

-- The water from north east of Alston Farm will flow around the east side of the extension area and so continue to flow into the Kester Brook.
+- The water from north east of Alston Farm will flow around the east side of the extension area and so continue to flow towards the Kester Brook.

 - Watercourse / drainage channel